top of page

 Photo Credit: TheAtlantic.com

-After I meet with a student who is struggling with their school work, often one of the main takeaways for them is to focus more on their grades.
-This is a critical piece to the puzzle of whether or not that student will be recruited for a particular rugby program or simply admitted to their top choice school.
+It is no shock to anyone that grades are the most important piece of the admissions and athletic recruitment puzzle.
+The transcript is the first thing admissions officers will see - and many student-athletes may be surprised that college coaches also prioritize seeing a strong academic performance.
+When I meet with students who are struggling with schoolwork, one of the main takeaways is often to focus more on their grades.
+This is critical to whether students will be recruited for a particular rugby program or admitted to their top choice school.
 I’ll ask, “So, what do you plan to do to bring your grades up?” and the common answer is, “I’ll study harder.”
-As I push students to elaborate on what this means, it’s interesting to hear that most of the time, “studying harder” simply means “studying more,” as in “spending more time reading, re-reading, writing notes, highlighting, and so on.
-A month or so later, upon checking in, the students will share that even if they are committing more time to “studying,” they still aren’t doing better in school, retaining the information, or learning more.
-This got me thinking – there MUST be a better way for students who are feeling caught in this cycle of wanting to do better, being unable to do so, and ultimately giving up.
+As I push students to elaborate on what this means, it’s interesting to hear that most of the time, “studying harder” means “studying more,” as in “spending more time reading, re-reading, writing notes, highlighting, and so on.
+A month or so later, upon checking in, the students will share that even if they commit more time to “studying,” they still aren’t doing better in school, retaining the information, or learning more.
+This got me thinking – there MUST be a better way for students who feel caught in this cycle of wanting to do better, being unable to do so, and ultimately giving up.

 Here are the Top 6 Tips for Effective Studying: